Edu4Chip/Subsystem_DTU/sw/readme.md

 This folder contains scripts and makefiles for building executables for the Leros processor architecture.
 The toolchain leverages the LLVM infrastructure customized for Leros.

+***Important Note:*** The Leros LLVM toolchain is not compatible with the standard LLVM toolchain.
+It is specifically designed for the Leros architecture and should not be used interchangeably with other LLVM-based projects.
+As for now, 2025-04-29, the only systems who support this are x86 based systems.

 ## LLVM Toolchain for Leros

 The Leros LLVM toolchain provides a complete development environment for compiling C code to Leros machine code.
 The toolchain includes: